 where $\mu_i=\frac{1}{n_i} \sum_{x \in C_i} x$

-Example (Single Link)
+Example (Single Link).

 Consider the single link clustering shown in Figure on a dataset of five points, whose pairwise distances are also shown on the bottom left.
 Initially, all points are in their own cluster.
 The closest pair of points are (A,B) and (C,D), both with $\delta= 1$.
 We choose to first merge A and B, and derive a new distance matrix for the merged cluster.
 Essentially, we have to compute the distances of the new cluster AB to all other clusters.
 For example, $\delta(AB,E) = 3$ because $\delta(AB,E) = min\{\delta(A,E),\delta(B,E)\} = min\{4,3\} = 3$.
 In the next step we merge C and D because they are the closest clusters, and we obtain a new distance matrix for the resulting set of clusters.
 After this, AB and CD are merged, and finally, E is merged with ABCD.
 In the distance matrices, we have shown (circled) the minimum distance used at each iteration that results in a merging of the two closest pairs of clusters.